PicoCTF-2021 Writeup

 3. The evil_duck.png image is much larger than duck.png yet appears to be of lower quality indicating that something is hidden inside of it.
 However, using tools such as steghide and zsteg reveals nothing.

 4. Let's go back to the PCAP file because there is a lot of traffic that we ignored.
-We can use the same filter as before and then create columns for Host and Server Name using this guide so we can easily see what websites the user visited.
+We can use the same filter as before and then create columns for Host and Server Name using so we can easily see what websites the user visited.
 HTTPS hides the content and exact location of the request but it does not hide the server name.

 5. The user searches something on Google, goes to /NonthingSus on an AWS instance, visits GitHub, goes to docs.microsoft.com, gets the evil_duck.png image from the AWS instance, logins in to Micosoft Teams, and finally goes to powershell.org.